JKorf/Binance.Net/README.md

 ````

-To subscribe to account update ( balance updates, order updates, etc ) you need to create a listen key using the `BinanceClient`, then start the user stream for account updates on the `BinanceSocketClient`:
+To subscribe to account update (balance updates, order updates, etc.) you need to create a listen key using the `BinanceClient`, then start the user stream for account updates on the `BinanceSocketClient`:
 ````csharp
 var client = new BinanceClient(new BinanceClientOptions{
 	ApiCredentials = new ApiCredentials("APIKEY", "APISECRET")